NoeBrt/Open-Weather-Wrapper-Devops/README.md

 ## Application Structure
 The application is composed of two JavaScript scripts:
 * **OpenWeatherAPIWrapper.js** : contains a method that sends a request to OpenWeatherAPI with four parameters: lat, lon, appid, and metrics
-* **Index.js** : contains the methods for **our** API: "/" path with lat and lon parameter uses OpenWeatherAPIWrapper.js method to return the response
+* **Index.js** : contains the methods for **our** API: "/" path with lat and lon parameter uses OpenWeatherAPIWrapper.js method to return the response and increment the http_requests_total variable of prometeus metrics
   - if one of the parameters is not selected or there is any error with the request, a code 500 error message is displayed
+  - "/metrics" for visualise metrics of the api, like http_requests_total for the number of request.
 * **A Dokerfile** Contain the instruction for the creation of an Docker Image
 * ***A Github Workflow*** : build_and_push.yml contains the instructions to execute in a virtual machine during a github push.